Jinsha site: Kneeling stone human figures

 12 human figures made of stone were discovered.
 The figures are depicted kneeling, with their hands tied and their hair braided with a parting in the middle.
 The figure's faces are angular with high nose bridges, and their bodies are naked with no decoration or markings on them.
 Skilful stone craftsmanship is indicated through precise cutting, polishing, carving and hollowing.
 The figures most likely represent shamans, ritual performers, or human sacrifices to the higher beings, rather than slaves or prisoners of wars.
 Similar figures were found in Sanxingdui, where a short hairstyle mimics the identity of shamans and ritual specialists.
 Along with the human figures, ritual artefacts such as stone tigers, stone snakes, bronze and pottery were found.
 In ancient China, snakes were viewed as the intermediate species between deity and humans, while tigers were feared by the people.
 Those who commanded snakes and tigers were held as superior and special in status for conducting religious activities.
 Therefore, these were used in Locus Mei Yuan for rituals, sacrifices, ceremonies and religious feasts.

 Smiling gold mask

 The gold mask has crescent-shaped eyes and a half-opened mouth.
 The design makes it appear to be 'smiling'.
 It is 3.7 centimetres in height and 4.7 centimetres in width.
 This design has not been found anywhere else in China.
 Its thin mould was made by beating sheets of gold.
 The mask was used for religious worship and prayers when it was bonded onto figures.
 For the people at Jinsha, the mask was an avenue to connect with deities.

 Features

 The discovered features found at Jinsha include residential buildings, burials, pits and pottery kilns.
 Based on this combination, Jinsha was a large urban centre.
-Ordinary life involved social, religious and cultural elements.